Degrees

 Dual Enrollment (High School Cohort model) is an opportunity for academically qualified high school students to enroll in college-level courses taught at the high school by College of DuPage faculty.
 Upon successful course completion, students exclusively earn college credit.

-For more information about these programs, visit cod.edu/dual-credit or call (630) 942-2880.
+For more information about these programs, visit cod.edu/dual-credit or call (630)942-2880.

 Cooperative Agreements for Instructional Programs

 College of DuPage is a member of the Comprehensive Agreement Regarding the Expansion of Educational Resources (CAREER), an agreement that provides expanded educational services with other community colleges in Illinois.
 Members of the CAREER consortium offer in-district tuition rates for select career and technical programs.
-CAREERS allows students from a participating institution to enroll in an approved program at another participating institution if the program is not available in his/her home district, and will be charged in-district tuition.
-There is no chargeback to a student’s home district.
+CAREER allows students from a participating institution to enroll in an approved program at another participating institution if the program is not available in their home district, and they will be charged in-district tuition.
+There is no chargeback to a student's home district.
 The process to apply for an Incoming or Outgoing Cooperative Agreement is explained below.

 Participating Institutions